 Bryher

-The Moorings is on the West facing side of Bryher, the smallest of the inhabited islands.
-Bryher is both green and rugged, both sheltered and windy.
-There are wonderful walks on moorland and rock – although at times you are near the edge of rocky cliffs, so take care.
-Bryher is the furthest west of the inhabited islands (by a whisker!) and faces the Atlantic – there is nothing between it and Newfoundland (for its twin directly across the ocean, see below!)
-Bryher has cliffs, rocky inlets and beautiful beaches.
-Don’t try to bring a boat in on the West side of the island unless you know your way – the charts are not 100% accurate and the rocks are sharp – although seals know what they’re doing and can be seen there fairly often.
-Shipman Head and Shipman Down have beautiful views and you may spot rare plants growing there, including the dwarf pansy and the orange bird’s foot.
+Bryher is the furthest west of the inhabited islands (by a whisker!) and faces the Atlantic – there is nothing between its Western shores and Newfoundland (for its twin directly across the ocean, see below!)
+Please don’t try to bring a boat in on the West side of the island unless you are experienced in pilotage, can read a chart and know your way – the charts are not 100% accurate round here and the many wreck sites are testimony to the unforgiving rocks.

 The Pool of Bryher is a natural lagoon separated from the sea.
 It’s the only true brackish lagoon (salty, but less salty than the sea) on Scilly, and is separated from the sea by a narrow storm beach and low dunes.
 Bryher is visited by various species of breeding sea birds including the European storm petrel and the greater black-backed gull.
 Bryher was the setting of the film, “When the Whales Came”, based on Michael Morpurgo’s novel.
-Samson Hill, on the southern end of the island. was the site of the birdman’s cottage.
+Samson Hill, on the southern end of the island, was the site of the Birdman’s cottage.

 Tresco